chotaire/avsitter-vip/README.md

 ## Introduction

-Limit access to AVsitter menus by reading legacy usernames from access file
+Limit access to AVsitter menus to a list of legacy usernames read from notecard

 - Compile [AV]vip and place in same prim with other [AV]scripts
 - Edit access file and add legacy usernames as desired and copy into same prim